 Finally, there is a popular feature that most people don’t use every day, HDMI-CEC.
 It’s an industry-standard protocol accepted and implemented by most manufacturers.
 It lets you control your Shield TV, Mi Box, Mi Stick using your TV’s remote.
 It is an incredibly useful feature for times when you don’t want to use multiple remotes or lose one.

-The only caveat is this feature need to be enabled both on your TV and your streaming box before you lost the remote.
+The only caveat is this feature need to be pre-enabled both on your TV and your streaming box before you lost the remote.

 These were a few ways that you can try when you lose your Android tv box remote.
 If you lose the remote within the house, the official Android TV app is a great solution.
 It, however, doesn’t work if you’re away from your home.
 You can easily change the Wi-Fi by following the above methods and make the device work even without the remote.
 Lastly, if all else fails, you can always buy a spare remote off Amazon.
 What do you think?
 Which method did you find most helpful and convenient?
 Let me know in the comments below.